alexbritz/Python_Kickstart_OER/README.md

 Python Kickstart Online Course Material © 2026 by Dr. Alexander Britz is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

 ## Description
 This course was designed by Dr. Alexander Britz (hereafter named AB, email address mail@alexbritz.de) in 2024.
-After first tests and integrations in several course format, the course content is made available in collaboration with ProRUWA and Uni Kassel as open educational resource under a License CC BY-SA 4.0.
+After first tests and integrations in several course format, the course content is made available in collaboration with with the German Academic-Exchange (DAAD)-funded capacity building and research network Pro-RUWA at University of Kassel as open educational resource under a License CC BY-SA 4.0.

 ## Materials Available